In China's Himalayas, a wine 'flying above the clouds'

 "The place is magical, it has this wild side," Maxence Dulou, Ao Yun's estate manager, told AFP as he carefully inspected the grapes at one of the vineyards.

-Dulou, 43, said he had "dreamed" of discovering a great "terroir" -- the unique French term for the ground and climatic conditions in which grapes are grown -- in China since his university days.
+Mr Dulou, 43, said he had "dreamed" of discovering a great "terroir" - the unique French term for the ground and climatic conditions in which grapes are grown - in China since his university days.

 The company wanted to show that a great wine could be made in China, where even local consumers trust French wines more than homegrown products, he said.